mlamias/COVID-19-Georgia/README.md

 # COVID-19-Georgia
-## Provides historical testing/case counts by date from the Georgia Department of Public Health and updates data automatically
+## Provides historical testing/case counts by date for COVID-19 (coronavirus) from the Georgia Department of Public Health and updates data automatically

 ### About this Program: